skyssolutions/lynxchan/src/be/Readme.md

 * `banCell`: template used for the bans cell.
 * `uploadCell`: template used for uploads cell.
 * `banPage`: template used for the ban page.
+* `bannerManagementPage`: template used for the banner management page.
+* `bannerCell`: template used to list a board's banners.

 # Back-end settings
 Settings files that goes into the settings directory: